 - First Aid Training – Child Care First Aid – 5 Points

-- Other Trainings, Courses, Activities – 1 Point for every hour of study.
+- Other Training, Courses, Activities – 1 Point for every hour of study.

 Other Examples of Endeavours which Qualify as Professional Development